t4d-classes/react-typescript_01292020/demo-app/exercises/exercise-2.md

 2. Hard code two rows of car data.
 Not 1 row, not 3 or more rows - just 2 rows.
 And hard code the rows, do not dynamically generate them.

-3. Reload the page, and ensure the table is displayed beneath the heard of Car Tool.
+3. Reload the page, and ensure the table is displayed beneath the header of Car Tool.